thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 <a name="readme-top"></a>

-## Analyzing European Union Gas Imports
+## Analyzing European Union Gas Imports (2016-2024)

+A data-driven analysis of EU gas trade patterns, supply routes, and strategic pivots in response to geopolitical events in the region.

 <div align="center">